-Copies of the group financial statements of Daiwater Investment Limited and Affinity Water Holdco Finance Limited for the year ended 31 March 2021 may be obtained from the Company Secretary, Tamblin Way, Hatfield, Hertfordshire, AL10 9EZ.
+Copies of the group financial statements of Daiwater Investment Limited and Affinity Water Holdco Finance Limited for the year ended 31 March 2023 may be obtained from the Company Secretary, Tamblin Way, Hatfield, Hertfordshire, AL10 9EZ.

 The directors consider Daiwater Investment Limited as the ultimate holding and controlling company in the United Kingdom.

 The directors consider the following entities to be the company's ultimate controllers, as they are in a position to exercise material influence over the company's policy and affairs:

 - Allianz Infrastructure Holding I Pte.
-Limited (up until 20 November 2019; Allianz Infrastructure Luxembourg I S.à r.l).
+Limited

 - DIF Management Holding BV

 - DIF Management UK Limited

 - HICL Infrastructure plc

-- Sun Life Financial Inc (up until 1 July 2020; InfraRed Capital Partners (Management) LLP).
+- Sun Life Financial Inc